bradallenfisher/dmd-course-materials/practice/daily_design_journal.md

 **Instructions**

-1. Document, pin, or post one object each day for two weeks.
+1. Document, pin, or post one object that you come into contact with each day for two weeks.
-2. Respond to the questions in the corresponding discussion thread on Canvas.
+2. Respond to questions in the corresponding discussion thread on Canvas.

-**Q&A:**
+**Questions:**

-1. What are your top 5 favorite objects.
+1. What are your favorite objects.
 Why?
-2. Record what objects
+2. What role to these objects play in your life?